teuben/nemo/README.md

 	 unsio
 	 uns_project

 See README.install for installation guidelines.
-In it's simplest the following commands may work:
+In it's simplest the following commands may work (replace .csh with .sh if appropriate)

 	 wget https://teuben.github.io/nemo/test_a_new_nemo_git
 	 chmod +x test_a_new_nemo_git
 	 ./test_a_new_nemo_git nemo=$HOME/opt/nemo
+	 source $HOME/opt/nemo/nemo_start.csh

-Some obvious and perhaps not so obvious tools you will need to have installed:  C/C++/Fortran compiler, the csh shell, git,
+Some obvious and perhaps not so obvious tools you will need to have installed:  C/C++/Fortran compiler, csh, git, cmake,